Beauford Delaney: Legacy

 In 1985, James Baldwin described the impact of Delaney on his life, saying he was "the first living proof, for me, that a black man could be an artist.
 In a warmer time, a less blasphemous place, he would have been recognised as my Master and I as his Pupil.
 He became, for me, an example of courage and integrity, humility and passion.
 An absolute integrity: I saw him shaken many times and I lived to see him broken but I never saw him bow."
 Baldwin marveled over Delaney's ability to emulate such light in his work despite the darkness he was surrounded by for the majority of his life.
 It is this insight of Delaney’s past, Baldwin believes, that serves as evidence for the true victory Delaney secured.
 Baldwin admired his keen ability to “lead the inner and the outer eye, directly and inexorably, to a new confrontation with reality."
 He further wrote, "Perhaps I should not say, flatly, what I believe – that he is a great painter – among the very greatest; but I do know that great art can only be created out of love, and that no greater lover has ever held a brush."

 Delaney's work has now been exhibited by, among others, the Philadelphia Museum of Art, the Cleveland Museum of Art, Harvard University Art Museums, Art Institute of Chicago, Knoxville Museum of Art, The Minneapolis Institute of Arts, The Newark Museum, The Studio Museum in Harlem, and the Smithsonian American Art Museum.
 His work has also been exhibited by a number of galleries, including the Anita Shapolsky Gallery and the Michael Rosenfeld Gallery in New York City.

 In 2025, The Drawing Center held an exhibition In the Medium of Life: The Drawings of Beauford Delaney of his drawings.

 The Showtime series Flatbush Misdemeanors pays tribute to Delaney with one of the protagonists teaching at Beauford Delaney High School, a fictional public school set in Flatbush, Brooklyn.

+On April 16, 2026, statues of Delaney and three other local African American luminaries were unveiled outside of Covenant Health Park in Knoxville, Tennessee.